Beni Prasad Verma

-Beni Prasad Verma (11 February 1941 – 27 March 2020) was an Indian politician and a member of the Samajwadi Party.
-Earlier he was with Samajwadi Party of Mulayam Singh Yadav, then he joined Indian National Congress and was elected on its ticket to Lok Sabha in 2009.
-In 2016 he rejoined Samajwadi Party.
+Beni Prasad Verma (11 February 1941 – 27 March 2020) was an Indian politician and a founding member of the Samajwadi Party.
+A prominent member of the Samajwadi Party, he later joined Indian National Congress and was elected on its ticket to Lok Sabha in 2009.
+In 2016 he rejoined the Samajwadi Party.

 Personal life

 Verma was born in Barabanki, Uttar Pradesh into a Kurmi family.
+He had three sons and two daughters.

 Political career

 Beni Prasad Verma was the steel Minister of the Indian Government.
 He was the Public Works Department minister for the State of Uttar Pradesh in India for several years.

-He served as the Union Communications Minister in Deve Gowda's cabinet from 1996–98.
+He served as the Union Communications Minister in Deve Gowda's cabinet from 1996 to 1998.

 He was re-elected to the Lok Sabha in 1998, 1999 and 2004 from Kaiserganj constituency seat.
 In 2009, he was re-elected to the Lok Sabha from Gonda constituency in Uttar Pradesh state as an Indian National Congress candidate and on July-12-2011 was appointed the Steel Minister in Manmohan Singh Government.
 In 2016, he rejoined the Samajwadi Party.